• Skip to primary navigation

 General

-Applications are peer reviewed for scientific and technical merit using NIH review criteria and TRI funding priorities.
+A: Applications are peer reviewed for scientific and technical merit using NIH simplified review process and TRI funding priorities.
 Based on these assessments, applications receive a score and funding recommendation.
 Applications recommended for funding will be presented to the TRI Leadership Council for final approval.

 Eligibility

-No, residents and fellows are not eligible to serve as principal investigator (PI).
+A: No, residents and fellows are not eligible to serve as principal investigator (PI) but can participate on a research project.

-You may submit more than one LOI, but only one Full Application Invitation will be extended per PI.
+A: You may submit more than one abstract, but only one Full Application Invitation will be extended per PI.

-Yes, faculty who receive salary support from the CTSA are eligible to serve as principal investigator on a pilot project.
+A: Yes, faculty who receive salary support from the CTSA are eligible to serve as a principal investigator on a pilot project.

-Yes, faculty from other institutions may serve as other significant contributors on your pilot application.
+A: Yes, faculty from other institutions may serve as other significant contributors on your pilot application.
+Additionally, community groups and individual can be collaborators, and you may include an MPI from a community group or organization.

 Budget

-No, principal investigators may not request salary support.
-They do, however, have to indicate their effort on the budget (list your effort and zero out the funds requested).
-Other significant contributors may not request salary support and they should not list their effort on the budget spreadsheet.
+A: No, faculty principal investigators may not request salary support.
+Community PIs may request limited salary support, which will require a subcontract in the submitted budget.
+Please contact us with additional questions.
+Faculty must indicate their effort on the budget (list your effort and zero out the funds requested).
+Other significant contributors may not request salary support, and they should not list their effort on the budget spreadsheet.
+For more information on how to properly format and submit your budget and budget justification please contact Paul Duguid (PDuguid@uams.edu).

-The TRI will provide limited complimentary pre-award services including assistance with regulatory applications and budget review.
-All applicants must receive a pre-award biostatistics consultation.
+A: The TRI will provide limited complimentary pre-award services including assistance with regulatory applications and budget review.
 TRI services provided post-award, such as biostatistical, nursing or coordinator support, must be included in the budget.

-Only travel which is justified and essential to the completion of the research is allowed (e.g., participant travel).
+A: Only travel that is justified and essential to the completion of the research is allowed (e.g., participant travel).

-Any equipment required for the project must be justified; computers and other office supplies are not allowed.
+A: Any equipment required for the project must be justified; computers and other office supplies are generally not allowed unless required for and dedicated to the project only.

 Application

-A letter of support/collaboration is recommended.
-Depending on the circumstance, a subcontract may be required.
-Please contact the TRI Program Manager to discuss your specific situation.
+A: A letter of support/collaboration is recommended.
+Generally, applications including another institution will require a subcontract reflected in the budget.
+Please contact Paul Duguid (PDuguid@uams.edu) to discuss your specific situation.

 Translational Research Institute LogoTranslational Research InstituteTranslational Research Institute